barseghyanartur/django-elasticsearch-dsl-drf/QUICK_START.rst

 Quick start
 ===========

-Perhaps the best way to get acquainted with ``django-elasticsearch-dsl-drf`` is quick start tutorial.
+The best way to get acquainted with ``django-elasticsearch-dsl-drf``.

 See it as a guide of diving into integration of Elasticsearch with Django with very low knowledge entry level.